MARTIMM/Sufitrail/Doc/Progress Sufitrail App.md

 ### What the application must do

 ### Where the Application must run
+* [x] Cordova.
+Is needed to embed the App written in HTML and JavaScript in such a way that it can use the SDK of Android/IOS/Windows to access the device.
 * [x] Android.
 This will be the first target.
   * Android SDK.
 This piece of software and toolbox is needed between the App and the device.
-  * Cordova.
-Is needed to embed the App written in HTML and JavaScript in such a way that it can use the SDK to access the device.
 * [ ] IOS.
 * [ ] Windows.
 * [x] Linux on the desktop computer.
 This is necessary to develop the application.